 Let’s be clear.
-If employees are trained up, when they are trusted to work on “their terms,” and when working for a purpose (struggle), employees often achieve fantastic results.
-This works because they know that they are a part of something bigger than themselves and feel that they are competent enough to get the job done.
+If employees are trained and trusted to work on “their terms,” and when working for a purpose (struggle), they often achieve fantastic results.
+This works because they know they are part of something bigger than themselves and feel competent enough to get the job done.
 Best of all, they have the freedom and space to make it happen.
 However, this type of autonomy requires trust and solid communication skills from both the employee and the leader.
-The thing to keep in mind here is that this type of relationship happens naturally (over time) as tasks are completed with efficiency and with less and less guidance (due to mastery).
+The thing to remember here is that this type of relationship happens naturally (over time) as tasks are completed efficiently and with less and less guidance (due to mastery).

 Do you agree?
 Is this something your organization can adopt?
 Before you decide, check out Daniel Pink’s Ted Talk and review some of the research I have provided below.

 Additional Literature to Consider